10 Store and share

 10.3.2 R packages for data

-To this point we have largely used R packages for their code, although we have seen a few that were focused on sharing data, for instance, troopdata and babynames in Appendix F. We can build a R package for our dataset and then add it to GitHub and potentially eventually CRAN.
+To this point we have largely used R packages for their code, although we have seen a few that were focused on sharing data, for instance, troopdata and babynames in Chapter 5.
+We can build a R package for our dataset and then add it to GitHub and potentially eventually CRAN.
 This will make it easy to store and retrieve because we can obtain the dataset by loading the package.
 In contrast to the CSV-based approach, it also means a dataset brings its documentation along with it.

 This will be the first R package that we build, and so we will jump over a number of steps.
 The key is to just try to get something working.
-In Appendix I, we return to R packages and use them to deploy models.
+In Appendix G, we return to R packages and use them to deploy models.
 This gives us another chance to further develop experience with them.

 To get started, create a new package: “File” \(\rightarrow\) “New project” \(\rightarrow\) “New Directory” \(\rightarrow\) “R Package”.
 Give the package a name, such as “favcolordata” and select “Open in new session”.
 Create a new folder called “data”.
 We will simulate a dataset of people and their favorite colors to include in our R package.